 The State's internal cash management pool consists of a general deposit account and several special deposit accounts.
 The State records each fund's equity interest in the general deposit account; however, all earnings on that account are credited to the General Fund of the State.
 The Campus reports deposits in the general deposit account at cost and the special deposit accounts at fair value.
 Interest earned, including interest income, realized gains (losses) and unrealized gains (losses), by the Campus' special deposit accounts is posted at the end of each month based on the percentage of the Campus' accumulated daily income receivable to the total income receivable of the pool.
-Realized gains and losses are allocated at year end based on the percentage of ownership in the pool.
+Realized gains and losses are allocated daily and are included in the accumulated income receivable.
+Unrealized gains and losses are allocated at year end based on the percentage of ownership in the pool.